Stan Case: Career

 Case began his broadcast news career in the 1970s at small radio stations in Midwest City, Oklahoma and Jackson, Mississippi.
-He quickly moved on to KVOO (now KTSB) in Tulsa.
-By 1979, Case became a news correspondent for KEBC (now KREF-FM) in Oklahoma City.
+He quickly moved on to KVOO (now KOTV) in Tulsa.
+By 1979, Case became a news correspondent for KEBC (now KOKQ) in Oklahoma City.
 He was a charter member and president of the Oklahoma City News Broadcaster's Association.
 Case spent two of his years at KEBC covering the state government of Oklahoma.

 In 1985, Case joined CNN in Atlanta.
 He married Angela Bettina Stiepel, a writer at CNN.
 Jim Ribble of CNN said that the staff often consulted with Case about news coverage of court decisions because of his legal knowledge.
 Case and the staff of CNN Radio received the Ohio State Award for Excellence in 1991 for coverage of the Persian Gulf War.
 Mike Jones, a manager at CNN Radio, called Case "the backbone of this network".
 Case had also worked as a television anchor for CNN's sister network, Headline News.